ohlab/GRiD/README.md

 **NOTE: Sample reads must be in single-end format**.
 If reads are only available in paired-end format, use either of the mate pairs, or concatenate both pairs into a single fastq file.
 In addition, reads must have the .fastq extension (and not .fq).
 Using either modules, the default is to analyze all samples present in the reads directory.
 However, analysis can be restricted to a subset of samples by using the -l flag and specifying a file that lists the subset of samples.

 For the 'multiplex' module, reads mapping to multiple genomes are reassigned using Pathoscope 2 when the -p flag is set.
 The degree to which reads are reassigned is set by the -t (theta prior) flag.
 The theta prior value represents the number of non-unique reads that are not subject to reassignment.
-Finally, when the coverage cutoff (-c flag) is set below 1, only genomes with fragmentation levels below 90 fragments/Mbp are analyzed (see xxx et al. for more details). **Note that to use the 'multiplex' module, you must have downloaded the GRiD database from ftp://ftp.jax.org/ohlab/Index/.
+Finally, when the coverage cutoff (-c flag) is set below 1, only genomes with fragmentation levels below 90 fragments/Mbp are analyzed (see xxx et al. for more details). **Note that to use the 'multiplex' module, you must have downloaded the GRiD database (i.e. environ_specific_database [ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/] or comprehensive database [ftp://ftp.jax.org/ohlab/Index/].
 However, you do not need the database to run the example test**.

 # OUTPUT
 `single module` - two output files are generated